 Photo by bmendez68

 I could probably make a separate list just dedicated to places to eat in Austin, there are so many.
-Some of the more memorable places we’ve eaten that I’d highly recommend checking out: Elizabeth St. Cafe for Vietnamese food, Ramen Tatsu-ya for Japanese, Chi’lantro for Korean/Tex-Mex fusion, Hopdoddy, Tamale House East, Salt & Time, and Odd Duck for a fancy meal.
+Some of the more memorable places I’ve eaten that I’d highly recommend checking out: Elizabeth St. Cafe for Vietnamese food, Kemuri for a Tex-Mex izakaya, Dolce Neve for gelato, Salt & Time, Odd Duck for a fancy meal, and Valentina’s for when you can’t decide between brisket and tacos.

 We highly recommend renting a car in order to fully experience everything has to offer.
 If you plan on staying inside the city limits you could very well get by with ride-sharing apps, but if you’re interested in checking out some of the incredible nature outside of the city, rent a car!
 Read more about our recommendations on where to stay in Austin here.